 What happened: After a layup attempt, Shaun Livingston landed awkwardly and tore two ligaments, tore his meniscus and dislocated his kneecap.

 Famous words: "It's probably the most serious injury you can have to the knee." — Los Angeles Clippers physician Dr. Tony Daly

-Bottom line: Shaun Livingston was just 21 years old when his NBA career got put in jeopardy after a knee injury had doctors discussing possible amputation.
+Bottom line: Shaun Livingston was just 21 years old when his NBA career with the Los Angeles Clippers got put in jeopardy after a knee injury had doctors discussing possible amputation.
 Fortunately, that wasn’t required, but Livingston did require 16 months of rehab before being cleared for basketball activities.

-He described the way his leg looked after the injury as "like a pole with a pineapple in the middle of it" since it was deformed and leaking with puss.
+He described how his leg looked after the injury as "a pole with a pineapple in the middle of it" since it was deformed and leaking with puss.
 Livingston eventually made it back to the NBA, but the former No. 4 overall pick was a journeyman from that point after.

 He played for eight different teams over the next five years before finding a home with the Golden State Warriors and winning three NBA championships.

 Clint Malarchuk — Neck Artery Severed by Blade of Skate